mrdanielschwarz/abitwordsy.blog/markdown/book-reviews/hairspray-and-switchblades.md

 I also thought the ending was excellent.
 It’s given me a little bit of hope that we may see more of these sexy, badass shifter women in a longer work sometime in the future.

-Overall, I really enjoyed Hairspray and Switchblades, and I’m a big fan of V. Castro’s erotic, woman-centric style of horror mixed with Mexican-American folklore and culture.
+Overall, I really enjoyed **Hairspray and Switchblades**, and I’m a big fan of V. Castro’s erotic, woman-centric style of horror mixed with Mexican-American folklore and culture.
 It’s a breath of fresh air in a very white male-dominated genre and I will continue to devour her books.

 **[Buy the book on Amazon](https://www.amazon.com/Hairspray-Switchblades-Rewind-Die-Castro/dp/1989206352).**